GraemeFulton/recordsticking/wp-content/plugins/wp-visual-icon-fonts/readme.txt

 == Frequently Asked Questions ==

 = In the visual editor ? =
-Hells yeah! you'll see those ilttle critters right in there.
-Click the drop down, search or peruse, click and it'll be visible in your content, highlight it and add a little colour, maybe a font size, go crazy  - you deserve to live a little.
+Hellz yeah! you'll see those little critters right in there.
+Click the drop down, search or peruse, click and it'll be visible in your content, highlight it and add a little color, maybe a font size, go crazy  - you deserve to live a little.

 = Are the icons really awesome? =